vanderpatrick/Hackteam-6/README.md

 - **Image display of the events** - Although planned in the database as a possibility, the display of an image related to the event recorded in the database wasn't implemented because of lack of time.

 [Back to top ⇧](#)

-The goal section provides a concise summary of the main objective or purpose of the project or software described in this README.
-It addresses the following aspects:

-- ➡️ Problem Statement
-- ➡️ Objective(s)
-- ➡️ Target Audience
-- ➡️ Benefits

 ## Technologies Used